Texas vs. Penn State: Odds, spread, over/under - NCAA Tournament Second Round

 Texas vs. Penn State: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 2 seed Texas Longhorns (27-8) and the No. 10 seed Penn State Nittany Lions (23-13) will square off in the NCAA Tournament with a trip to the Sweet 16 of the Midwest Region bracket on the line on Saturday at Wells Fargo Arena, beginning at 7:45 PM.
+The No. 2 seed Texas Longhorns (27-8) attempt to book a trip to the Sweet 16 in an NCAA Tournament second-round matchup against the No. 10 seed Penn State Nittany Lions (23-13) on Saturday at Wells Fargo Arena, tipping off at 7:45 PM.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Texas vs. Penn State matchup.

 Texas vs. Penn State Game Info